nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 Configurations
 **************

 The configurations used in the sample are listed below.
-They are located in ``cloud_client/src/prj.conf``.
+They can be added to ``cloud_client/prj.conf``.

 .. option:: CONFIG_CLOUD_BACKEND